Icinga/icingaweb2/doc/authentication.md

 **Choosing the Authentication Method**

-With Icinga Web 2 you can authenticate against Active Directory, LDAP, a MySQL or PostgreSQL database or delegate authentication to the web server.
+With Icinga Web 2 you can authenticate against Active Directory, LDAP, a MySQL or a PostgreSQL database or delegate authentication to the web server.

 Authentication methods can be chained to set up fallback authentication methods or if users are spread over multiple places.

-## Configuration
+## <a id="authentication-configuration"></a> Configuration

 Authentication methods are configured in the INI file **config/authentication.ini**.

 Each section in the authentication configuration represents a single authentication method.

 The order of entries in the authentication configuration determines the order of the authentication methods.
-If the current authentication method errors or the current authentication method does not know the account being authenticated, the next authentication method will be used.
+If the current authentication method errors or if the current authentication method does not know the account being authenticated, the next authentication method will be used.

-## External Authentication
+### <a id="authentication-configuration-external-authentication"></a> External Authentication

 For delegating authentication to the web server simply add `autologin` to your authentication configuration: